How Often to Water Cannabis in Coco Coir

 The green algae on top of this coco is a sign the plant is being watered too often

-• Coco coir is actually pretty forgiving, which is why it can be a good choice for beginners.
+• Remember, coco is forgiving – Coco coir is actually pretty forgiving, which is why it can be a good choice for beginners.
 As long as coco doesn’t dry out completely or get utterly soaked all the time, your cannabis plants will probably be fine.

-• Plants grown in Air Pots or Smart Pots (fabric pots) typically dry out faster and need to be watered more often than plants grown in containers with hard sides.
+• AIr pots and fabric pots dry out faster – Plants grown in Air Pots or Smart Pots (fabric pots) typically dry out faster and need to be watered more often than plants grown in containers with hard sides.

-• Seedlings drink much less water than bigger plants and may only need a few cups of water at a time at first
+• Seedlings only need a little water at a time – Seedlings drink much less water than bigger plants and only need a few cups of water at a time at first.
+Water seedlings in a circle around the base of the plant, instead of soaking the whole pot.

-• Plants seem to do better when you avoid letting the coco dry out all the way (as opposed to in soil where plants like to dry out a bit more between waterings).
+• Don’t let coco dry all the way out – Plants seem to do better when you avoid letting the coco dry out all the way (as opposed to in soil where plants like to dry out a bit more between waterings).
 The top of your coco should never appear dusty and dry.

-• On the flip side, don’t water plants so often that the top of the coco is always completely dark and wet.
-Watering plants too often can cause the symptoms of overwatering and can sometimes attract fungus gnats.
+• Don’t let coco be soaking wet all the time – On the flip side, don’t water plants so often that the top of the coco is always completely dark and wet.
+Watering plants too often can cause the symptoms of overwatering and can sometimes attract fungus gnats or cause algae to grow.
 It also raises the humidity in the grow space.
-Higher humidity isn’t a big deal for growers who are starting with dry air, but it can cause problems with mold or bud rot if your environment is getting too humid (above 50% RH).
+Higher humidity isn’t a big deal for growers who are starting with dry air, but it can cause problems with mold or bud rot if your environment is getting too humid (above 50% RH), especially in the late flowering stage.

 How to Know When to Give Water Again